-The partnership did not carry on the computer consultancy business in 2009-10.
+The partnership did not carry on the computer consultancy business in 2010-11.
 Lisa cannot include her \$1,000 loss from the computer consultancy business at Y. This amount does not relate to a business activity which is the same as, or similar to, her current year partnership business activity.

-In 2009-10 Lisa's partnership distribution from the furniture restoration business was \$2,000.
+In 2010-11 Lisa's partnership distribution from the furniture restoration business was \$2,000.
 Lisa includes the \$2,000 at O, \$5,000 as a deferred loss relating to the furniture restoration business at Y and prints D in the TYPE box.
 Therefore, her net distribution from this partnership business activity is a loss of \$3,000.

-Note: Lisa must show her \$5,000 loss from the furniture restoration business against Deferred non-commercial business loss from a prior year at item P9 on the Business and professional items schedule for individuals 2010.
+Lisa must also show her \$5,000 loss from the furniture restoration business at item 16 and against Deferred non-commercial business loss from a prior year at item P9 on the Business and professional items schedule for individuals 2011.
 She must also show the net distribution of the \$3,000 loss from the furniture restoration business against Net Loss at item P9.